stereokai/amok/readme.markdown

 ## Description
 Amok standalone command line tool for rapid prototyping and development of JavaScript applications.

 It monitors changes in the file system.
-As soon as you save a file, it is then preprocessed, compiled and bundled as needed, and reloaded in the browser session without refreshing.
+As soon as you save a file, it is then preprocessed, compiled and bundled as needed, and reloaded in the client session without refreshing or restarting the client.

 This is done through a debugging session, and keeps the application state unchanged while doing live edits.